Badgerati/Sky-Engine/README.md

 Sky Engine v0.9.5
 =================

-Sky Engine is a basic 2D Games Engine for use with Android Development.
+Sky Engine is a basic 2D Games Engine for use with Android Development, programmed in Java.
 It is still currently under development, but a lot of the engine exists to be able to create basic games.

 The Engine utilises the Android Canvas to draw shapes, sprites and text to the screen.